joinr/sporklisp/README.md

 I come from an Operations Research background.
 In my little corner of the world, they preach that VBA is the coin of the realm.
 OR types use spreadsheets a lot, VBA is readily available.
-Its almost like saying PHP is the common language of the web....They're both weak scripting languages that have a surprising amount of market penetration due to just "being everywhere".
+It's almost like saying PHP is the common language of the web....They're both weak scripting languages that have a surprising amount of market penetration due to just "being everywhere".
 Prior to discovering the One True Way, I spent a LOT of time in VBA, using it as an environment to explore computer science and